What is personal data?

 Does Lund University need to apply the GDPR outside of Sweden?

 Lund University is responsible for all personal data processing within the organisation and is thereby the data controller in a vast majority of cases.
-In certain situations, the data processing is managed by a third party, which acts as the data processor in that case.
+In certain situations, the data processing is managed by a third party.
+That third party acts as the data processor in that case.

 You may process the personal data necessary for carrying out the University’s remit and to enable you to: